Note: if you urgently need a replacement passport, see Emergency Passports instead.

 - 5-page passport application form - Check that the 12-digit form number at the top right of the form is the same form number and that all 5 pages are provided.

-APO password or troubleshooting:
+APO – Create an account, password reset or troubleshooting:

 We are unable to assist you with setting up your account, resetting your APO password or troubleshooting.
-Please visit the APO website for FAQ:

-Paper passport application forms:
+Hardcopy paper passport application forms:

-- Carefully check that ALL sections are completed in full and signed before you lodge the passport application (including signatures for the guarantor, both parents and witnesses where required for child applications).
+Carefully check that ALL sections are completed in full and signed before you lodge the passport application (including signatures for the guarantor, both parents and witnesses where required for child applications).

 - Passport staff CANNOT witness signatures on child passport application forms.